 Initially, general estimates will be extremely rough, but at the 30%, 60%, and final design point they will be much more accurate.
 If the project goes to competitive bid, we caution clients that these rough estimates are not final numbers.
 We build in a conservative factor because, in our experience, cost escalation at the bid phase can lead to headaches for our clients.

 2. Mobilization Costs

-Mobilizing to a job site is a fixed-cost.
+Mobilizing to a job site is a fixed cost.
 This includes transport of all the equipment, such as pipeline, barges, dredges, and all other necessary equipment to carry out the project.
 Mobilization is usually broken out as a fixed cost because whether you are dredging 10,000 cubic yards or 200,000 cubic yards you will most likely use the same equipment.

 If you spread it across your unit dredge rate, it will inflate the numbers on smaller projects.
-It should also be known that multi-year projects will typically hold several mobilization costs because the equipment is usually removed from site for maintenance and repairs during the off-season.
+It should also be known that multi-year projects will typically hold several mobilization costs because the equipment is usually removed from the site for maintenance and repairs during the off-season.

 3. Depth & Type of Sediment

 Depth of sediment refers to the thickness of the material face that needs to be removed.
 We have seen a wide variation in face thicknesses such as anything from 25 FT to 6 IN.
 The thicker the face, it is a general statement that production rates will be better.
 A thicker face means that the operator can concentrate on production versus a targeted elevation.
 Also, a thicker sediment face means that the dredge will have to relocate less often.
 During relocation, production stops so the more you have to relocate, the more production you lose.